datastaxdevs/workshop-nosqlbench/README.md

 > If the execution fails with,
 > `"Cannot construct cloud config from the cloudConfigUrl ..."`,
-> chances are your database is currently in
+> chances are your (free-tier) database is currently in
 > [Standby status](https://docs.datastax.com/en/astra/docs/db-status.html#_standby).
-> To resume it, open its Health tab or the CQL Console tab in the Astra DB UI.
+> To resume it, open its Health tab or the CQL Console tab in the Astra DB UI
+> and wait two or three minutes before retrying.

 While this runs, let's have a look around.